h5py/h5py/lzf/README.txt

 datasets of low to moderate complexity, for which some compression is much better than none, but for which the speed of DEFLATE is unacceptable.

 Both HDF5 versions 1.6 and 1.8 are supported.
+This code is released under the BSD license.

 Using the filter from HDF5